-Deposits could come from a general fund appropriation, from the \$100-150 million the City currently holds in overnight deposits in Bank of America, or from the Treasury's Pooled Investment Fund via certificates of deposit.
-State law requires that government deposits be collateralized and limited to the amount of capital that the bank holds.
-These deposits are used daily to pay the City's obligations, and so the City must be able to rely on their availability and liquidity or else the City's financial well-being would be adversely impacted.
+Deposits could come from a general fund appropriation, from the \$100 million the City currently holds in overnight deposits in Bank of America, or from the Treasurer's Pooled Investment Fund via certificates of deposit similar to the current Safe, Sound and Local Program.
+State law requires that government deposits be collateralized and limited to the amount of capital that the bank holds.37 The \$100 million currently held in the Bank of America account are used daily to pay the City's obligations, and so the City must be able to rely on their availability and liquidity or else the City's financial well-being would be adversely impacted.